FosterFork/FosterFork/README.md

 # Contribute

-To contribute, please clone the project and send [pull requests through GitHub](https://github.com/FosterFork/FosterFork/pulls).
+To contribute, clone the project and send [pull requests through GitHub](https://github.com/FosterFork/FosterFork/pulls).

 Please make sure the test suite (run `rspec spec` on the command line) passes after your changes, and please add new tests for new features.